MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 ## How to write a good prompt

 Writing good prompts includes more than just being specific with your request, or saying how you want your results to be displayed.
 With Copilot, you can try out different variations of prompts to help you evaluate what works best.
 If the initial results aren’t what you’re looking for, try tweaking your prompt and running it again.
-With practice, you’ll get better at guiding the model to the results you want.
-With practice, you’ll get better at guiding the model to the results you want.

 - For better and more accurate results, provide prompts in *When X happens, do Y* format.